EMBO Workshop Shigella:

 Organizing committee

-Kate Baker, Univserity of Cambridge, Cambridge, United Kingdom
+Kate Baker, University of Cambridge, Cambridge, United Kingdom

-Christina Faherty, Uniformed Services University of Health Sciences, Bethesda, United States
+Christina Faherty, Uniformed Services University of the Health Science, Bethesda, Maryland, United States

 Serge Mostowy, London School of Hygiene and Tropical Medecine, London, United Kingdom